HESI Exit Exams

 Based on the current NCLEX-RN blueprint, the HESI exit exams (E1 & E2) will offer fourth year students an opportunity to test their knowledge and receive a remediation plan.
 The remediation plan is based on personal test results and individualized to support areas for improvement.
 Remediation is multimodal and tagged directly to the consistent and reliable content found in Elsevier textbooks.
 The exit exams have approximately 150 questions and are 3 hours in length.

 Similar to NCLEX-RN, the CAT (Computer Adaptive Test) provides tailored item selection which is based on personal performance on the previous item, creating an individualized testing experience.
+The CAT is meant to be completed as an experiential exam.
+If you wish to go through the remediation process then you should complete at least one of the exit exams.

 In 2019, the college is providing the HESI exams to the graduating class at no cost, and while not mandatory, students are strongly encouraged to take advantage of this opportunity.
 Passing the NCLEX-RN on the first writing has many advantages to both you and your future employer.
 The results of these exams will not impact your grades nor your standing in the BSN program.